 Who do I call?

-Yes, I mean, I I hear that loud and clear from a lot of my neighbors, and I know and and myself too, and I know that that comes from a place of privilege, because for those of us for whom the system is working, I think we need to step back and imagine what it would feel like to already live in that reality where calling the police may mean more harm is done.
+And I know, and myself too, and I know that that comes from a place of privilege because for those of us for whom the system is working, I think we need to step back and imagine what it would feel like to already live in that reality where calling the police may mean more harm is done.

 We have invested in community-based safety strategies.

-That's that's not one that I feel comfortable knowing, because then I think you know, then you're gonna have more people that are going to be, you know, taking measures themselves, and they're not trained professionals.
+That's not one that I feel comfortable knowing because then I think then you're going to have more people that are going to be taking measures themselves and they're not trained professionals.

-And I've I've I study an eclectic blend of many of them and a mixed blend from Crab Magada Kempo to Brazilian Jiu-Jitsu, boxing situational street biting sticks, blades, firearms, etc.
+And I study an eclectic blend of many of them and a mixed blend from Krab Magada Kempo to Brazilian Jiu-Jitsu, boxing, situational street fighting, sticks, blades, firearms, et cetera.

-Um, but what who is the average person gonna call?
+But who is the average person going to call?

-You know, uh, who's grandma and grandpa gonna call?
+You know, who's grandma and grandpa going to call?

 Most people don't want to spend years training.

-Now, I would say that they're absolutely can be dramatic improvements to police departments in the sense that, you know, some some places it's six weeks, it's 12 weeks, six months, whatever.
+Now, I would say that there absolutely can be dramatic improvements to police departments in the sense that, you know, some places it's six weeks, it's 12 weeks, six months, whatever.

-Now they all learn how to shoot a firearm, and they have to be proficient in the use of a firearm, but that that's the last thing you want to use in any conflict.
+Now they all learn how to shoot a firearm and they have to be proficient in the use of a firearm, but that's the last thing you want to use in any conflict.

 You want a peaceful resolution to protect citizens on the streets of whatever city you happen to be working on.

-You certainly has got to be more education.
+You certainly, there's got to be more education.

 Now, over the years, you know, there's been a transformation in many police forces.

-For example, if you're looking to at the identity polity, uh the identity politic of this.
+For example, if you're looking at the identity polity, The identity politic of this.

 Well, for example, in New York, New York City, it is not a predominantly white police force.